 Package designer salary benchmarks

-According The Creative Group 2018 Salary Guide, the midpoint starting salary for a package designer in the U.S. is $54,000.
-Of course, salaries can differ wildly in various parts of the country, and our Salary Calculator can help you determine fair compensation for a product designer in your city.
+Explore the Robert Half Salary Guide to find the midpoint starting salary for a package designer in the U.S. Salaries can differ wildly in various parts of the country, so use the guide to determine fair compensation for a product designer in your city.